janebmckenna/Milestone-Project2/README.md

 **Adds & Equals Game**

 Simple maths game written using, Javascript, HTML and CSS.
 The game randomly chooses an addition, subtraction, multiplication or division game with two random numbers.
-The game tallys the number of correct or incorrect responses.
+The game tally’s the number of correct or incorrect responses.

 **Win/Loss Screen**

 Once the game is won or lost the win/loss screen appears with confirmation and the correct answer as appropriate.
-Within the Adds & Equals game I have set the screen to automatically timeout after 2 seconds and start a new game, this is due to the fact that I've set the input as the focus when the DOM loads and I dont want the user to have to click out of the input box.
+Within the Adds & Equals game I have set the screen to automatically timeout after 2 seconds and start a new game, this is due to the fact that I've set the input as the focus when the DOM loads and I don’t want the user to have to click out of the input box.

 **Hangman game - Generating words**
   1. Create a list of words and hints in an array.
   2. Create approx 5 category buttons, each button would call on its own array of words.
-The hint is implied by the category choosen but a hint could also be included.
+The hint is implied by the category chosen but a hint could also be included.
   3. Find an API to automatically generate words.

-Pro to the first option is the simplicity of the idea, easy to excectute and impliment.
+Pro to the first option is the simplicity of the idea, easy to execute and implement.
-Con is that it is limiting for the player as extended play may make them famililar with the range of words.
-Second option similarly is simple to excecute but potentially also limiting for the player.
+Con is that it is limiting for the player as extended play may make them familiar with the range of words.
+Second option similarly is simple to execute but potentially also limiting for the player.
 The second option does has the added benefit for the player to allow them to choose the category of word they wish to play with.
-The third option extends the potential logevity of the game as there would be a much wider number of possible words.
-To this point I havent been able to find one that could also provide a hint rather than a definition to the player.
+The third option extends the potential longevity of the game as there would be a much wider number of possible words.
+To this point I haven’t been able to find one that could also provide a hint rather than a definition to the player.
 Without a hint the game maybe too difficult but with a definition too easy.

 **Future Improvements**